t-rappos/auction-system/technologies research.md

 #### Github

 - *Why use github?*
+  - Online GIT repository
+  - Widely used, great integration with other online services (travis-ci, heroku)
 - *What is the main workflow*
 - **TODO: Read This** http://hugogiraudel.com/2015/08/13/github-as-a-workflow/
 - **TODO: Research this (similar to trello)** https://waffle.io/